 Limited edition of 3 + 1 A.P.

 “…Noten keeps wrong-footing his audiences.
 The fact that every little detail has been executed with painstaking craftsmanship further contributes to the confusion.
 In the realm of feminine vanity, refinement is a highly favoured attribute.
 In the realm of bloodthirsty malevolence, such refinement is the very thing that serves to tone down the inevitable promise a weapon holds.
 Women on the warpath: they will seduce you with their deadly appeal.

 With this challenging project Noten once again defies the rules of the jewel world and enters in an area where art and design meet on communal grounds.
 He asks many questions, for instance about status symbols, about femininity, and about contemporary life.
 Apart from this he asks about the status and the locus of craftsmanship.
-Is it the goldsmith, working on all material details of the design, or is it the designer, seated in front of his computer while drawing his images to be 3D printed with a modern device?
+Is it the goldsmith, working on all material details of the design, or is it the designer, seated in front of his computer while drawing his images to be 3D printed with a modern device?”

-Text by Louise Schouwenberg
+Text excerpt by Louise Schouwenberg